StackStorm/st2contrib/packs/docker/README.md

 directory containing Dockerfile or path to Dockerfile or remote URL containing Dockerfile) and a tag to use for the image.

+### Pull docker image

+This action pulls a docker image from docker registry.
+Image is identified by repository and tag.

+### Push docker image

+This action pushes an image to a docker registry.
+Image is identified by repository and tag.

 ## Sensors

 ### Docker container spun up/shut down